ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 We propose to address them differently.

 * Many use cases have various middleboxes inserted between pairs of services, resulting in a transport layer that is not end-to-end encrypted.
-We propose to address these use cases by protecting the REST messages at the application level ({{app-level}}).
+We propose to address these use cases by protecting the HTTP messages at the application level ({{app-level}}).

 * The other commonly deployed architecture has a mutual-TLS connection between each pair of services.
 This setup